spring-guides/gs-async-method/README.ftl.md

 The [`@EnableAutoConfiguration`][] annotation switches on reasonable default behaviors based on the content of your classpath.
 For example, it looks for any class that implements the `CommandLineRunner` interface and invokes its `run()` method.
 In this case, it runs the demo code for this guide.

 <@build_an_executable_jar_subhead/>
 <@build_an_executable_jar_with_gradle/>

 <@run_the_application_with_gradle/>

 Logging output is displayed, showing each query to Facebook.
-Each `Future` is monitored, so when they are all done, the log will print out the results along with the total amount of elapsed time.
+Each `Future` result is monitored until available, so when they are all done, the log will print out the results along with the total amount of elapsed time.

 ```
 Looking up GoPivotal